SandraWimberger/pRIMA/ATG_Visualization/README.md

 ### Optional inputs:
 * Number of variants to visualize.
-This is by default is 10 variant.
+By default this is the top 10 variants in the table (assuming that the input table is already sorted based on the disired column).
 `num_visualized_var = 10`
 * Show/hide the drawing window on the screen.
 `show_window = True`